lambdaclass/rancher-cluster/README.md

 $> make loadbalancer
 ```

 This will run a docker container with nginx in `node1` of the inventory file (`ansible/inventory.ini`) outside of the cluster.
-This means that nginx will serve requests for this specific `ip`, so fill in the inventory accordingly.
+This means that nginx will serve requests for this specific ip (the external ip of `node1`), so fill in the inventory accordingly.

 Once the cluster is properly setup, follow the [guides](docs/README.md) to install the different apps.